spursy/llm-the-hard-way/deepseek/recipe.md

 ### How LLMs are trained

-#### The gerneral recipe of creating a high-quality LLM over three steps?
+#### The general recipe of creating a high-quality LLM over three steps?

 ![llm-flow](../pics/llm-flow.png)